Debitsuccess/debitsuccess-api/docs/Widgets/Payment-Capture-Widget.md

   "minHeight":323
 }
 ```
-b) State updated eventThis event is emitted when the validation state is changed.
+#### b) State updated event

+This event is emitted when the validation state is changed.
 When the form is loaded the default value is false.
 When the form is changing state to valid the following event is exposed.

 ```